matteyeux/taco/README.md

 # taco

-A tool to download and decrypt a 64 bits iOS firmware images
+A tool to download and decrypt 64 bits iOS firmware images

 ### Usage
 ```